demeritcowboy/mattermost-periodic-summary/README.md

 1. git clone or download.
 2. Copy ChatSummary.cfg.php.sample to ChatSummary.cfg.php.
 3. Edit ChatSummary.cfg.php as desired.
+4. Since it contains password information, secure the file as necessary.

 # UPGRADING
 1. Open the file version.txt using vim.
 (Other text editors should work but are not officially supported.)